acnq/CA_Exp/README.md

 # CA_Exp
-a communication repository for Experiment for the course of Computer Architecture
+a communication repository for Experiment for a course of Computer Architecture